California Estate Planning

 Beneficiary Designations

 Children join LGBTQ+ families in many ways: through biological connection, adoption, assisted reproduction, surrogacy, a prior relationship, or some combination.
-Each path can raise different legal questions about parental rights, guardianship, and inheritance.
+Same-sex family lawyers can help parents think through how those family structures may affect parental rights, guardianship choices, inheritance planning, and trust design.

 Legal Parentage